e-VLBI Tests

 9 October 2007

 We targeted the highest data rates yet in the formatter test on 9 October 2007, using two versions of the modified Mark5A software (both UDP-based).
 There were numerous problems.
 However near the end of the run, we managed to get data from Torun to JIVE at 1024 Mbps, the highest to date, with 4% packet loss.
-The data have been successfully synchronized, displaying green LEDs on the correlator Station Units.
+The data have been successfully synchronised, displaying green LEDs on the correlator Station Units.

 Return to top of page.